Catecholamine: Modality

 Two catecholamines, norepinephrine and dopamine, act as neuromodulators in the central nervous system and as hormones in the blood circulation.
 The catecholamine norepinephrine is a neuromodulator of the peripheral sympathetic nervous system but is also present in the blood (mostly through "spillover" from the synapses of the sympathetic system).

 High catecholamine levels in blood are associated with stress, which can be induced from psychological reactions or environmental stressors such as elevated sound levels, intense light, or low blood sugar levels.

 Extremely high levels of catecholamines (also known as catecholamine toxicity) can occur in central nervous system trauma due to stimulation or damage of nuclei in the brainstem, in particular, those nuclei affecting the sympathetic nervous system.
 In emergency medicine, this occurrence is widely known as a "catecholamine dump".

 Extremely high levels of catecholamine can also be caused by neuroendocrine tumors in the adrenal medulla, a treatable condition known as pheochromocytoma.

 High levels of catecholamines can also be caused by monoamine oxidase A (MAO-A) deficiency, known as Brunner syndrome.
 As MAO-A is one of the enzymes responsible for degradation of these neurotransmitters, its deficiency increases the bioavailability of these neurotransmitters considerably.
 It occurs in the absence of pheochromocytoma, neuroendocrine tumors, and carcinoid syndrome, but it looks similar to carcinoid syndrome with symptoms such as facial flushing and aggression.

 Acute porphyria can cause elevated catecholamines.

-Effects
+Aging

+Degeneration of the locus coeruleus and reduced production of norepinephrine during aging are under preliminary research as possible factors in the pathogenesis of Alzheimer's disease.

+Physiological effects

 Catecholamines cause general physiological changes that prepare the body for physical activity (the fight-or-flight response).
 Some typical effects are increases in heart rate, blood pressure, blood glucose levels, and a general reaction of the sympathetic nervous system.
 Some drugs, like tolcapone (a central COMT-inhibitor), raise the levels of all the catecholamines.
 Increased catecholamines may also cause an increased respiratory rate (tachypnoea) in patients.

 Catecholamine is secreted into urine after being broken down, and its secretion level can be measured for the diagnosis of illnesses associated with catecholamine levels in the body.
 Urine testing for catecholamine is used to detect pheochromocytoma.